pbeens/Data-Analysis/FAQ.md

 4. 40 Places to Find Open Data on the Web - Rock Content. https://rockcontent.com/blog/data-sources/.
 5. 55 Free Open Data Sources You Should Know. https://data-ox.com/55-free-open-data-sources-you-should-know-for-2021.

-# What VS Code Extensions Do I Like?
+# What VS Code extensions do I like?

 + [TODO Highlight](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight): Highlight TODO, FIXME and other annotations within your code.
 + [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree): This extension quickly searches your workspace for comment tags like TODO and FIXME and displays them in a tree view in the activity bar.
 Clicking a TODO within the tree will open the file and put the cursor on the line containing the TODO.